0X90SE/0X90SE.github.io/_posts/2021-06-24-build-ghidra-10-and-binexport.md

 sudo echo "export PATH=/usr/local/gradle/bin:$PATH" > /etc/profile.d/gradle.sh
 ```

-This time only, run (By next reboot/login, Gradle will be added to your path:
+This time only, run (By next reboot/login, Gradle will be added to your path):

 ```
 source /etc/profile.d/gradle.sh